 - Y' is selected by UE where Y'≥Ymin'.
 When the UE performs at least contiguous partial sensing and if Prsvp_TX=0, the UE selects a set of Y' candidate slots with corresponding PBPS and/or CPS results (if available).
 If the number of candidate slots Y' is smaller than Ymin', it is up to UE implementation to include other candidate slots.

-If the higher layer parameter transmissionStructureForPSCCHandPSSCH is set to 'contiguousRB', the UE shall exclude candidate single-slot or candidate multi-slot resources with the sub-channel with the smallest index including resource blocks of the intra-cell guardband PRBs, configured by higher layer parameter, intraCellGuardBandsSL-List, or determined according to the nominal intra-cell guard band and RB set pattern as specified in [8, TS 38.101-1] when higher layer parameter, intraCellGuardBandsSL-List, is not configured.
+If the higher layer parameter sl-TransmissionStructureForPSCCHandPSSCH is set to 'contiguousRB', the UE shall exclude candidate single-slot or candidate multi-slot resources with the sub-channel with the smallest index including resource blocks of the intra-cell guardband PRBs, configured by higher layer parameter, sl-IntraCellGuardBandsSL-List, or determined according to the nominal intra-cell guard band and RB set pattern as specified in [8, TS 38.101-1] when higher layer parameter, sl-IntraCellGuardBandsSL-List, is not configured.

 If rbSetsWithConsecutiveLBTFailure is provided, the UE shall exclude candidate single-slot resources or candidate multi-slot resources, whose associated one or more RB set(s) is included in the rbSetsWithConsecutiveLBTFailure parameter.